MK316/S2024/Corpus/readme.md

 # 🌿 Corpus Linguistics (Spring 2024)
+### Course Overview

+This graduate-level course, designed for in-service English teachers at the secondary education level, offers an insightful exploration into corpus linguistics, combined with a practical introduction to Natural Language Processing (NLP) using basic Python coding.
+By integrating these computational techniques, the course aims to enhance the study of large electronic text collections (corpora) and their application in understanding language use and patterns.
+Participants will gain a deeper comprehension of language variation and how it can inform and improve teaching practices, leading to more effective development of teaching materials and activities.
+The course provides a balanced mix of theoretical instruction and practical application, focusing on the analysis and interpretation of corpus data in English language usage and introducing essential NLP techniques through Python programming.

 ## Course board & links
 | [Syllabus]() | [Padlet: inclass activity]() | 📗[Python basics manual](https://github.com/MK316/Coding4ET/blob/main/README.md) |